top of page

 TIP Award

 Course Brook Farm is proud to be participating in the The Jockey Club’s Thoroughbred Incentive Program (T.I.P.).
 To participate, at no extra cost, please include a copy of your T.I.P. identification card.
 Don't have a card...please visit www.tjctip.com to register for one.
-Entries accepted up until the start of the applicable division.
+Entries are accepted up until the start of the applicable division.

 Divisions